-How Long Does Pain Last After Getting A Root Canal?
+How Long Can Root Canal Pain Last After the Procedure?

 A root canal is a standard dental procedure that falls under the category of general dentistry.
 Although it is not much different from a cavity filling, the root canal has somehow gotten a reputation for being a long and painful ordeal.
-The truth is that the procedure itself is not painful due to the use of local anesthesia, and any residual pain following the root canal is easily manageable with over the counter pain medication.
+The truth is that the procedure itself does not cause root canal pain due to the use of local anesthesia, and any residual pain following the root canal is easily manageable with over the counter pain medication.

-If you’re wondering how long your pain may last after getting a root canal, if you have any at all, here’s what you can expect.
+If you’re wondering how long root canal pain may last after the procedure, if you have any at all, here’s what you can expect after root canal treatment.

 Discomfort Should Last No More Than 3 Days

-The good news is that many patients feel no pain or discomfort after a root canal.
-In cases where patients do feel residual pain once the anesthesia wears off, the pain should last no more than 3 days.
-Pain following a root canal is typically manageable with over the counter pain medication such as ibuprofen(Advil, Motrin) or acetaminophen (Tylenol).
+The good news is that many patients feel no pain or discomfort after a root canal treatment.
+In cases where patients do feel residual pain once the anesthesia wears off, the pain should last no more than 3 days following root canal treatment.
+Pain following root canal treatment is typically manageable with over the counter pain medication such as ibuprofen(Advil, Motrin) or acetaminophen (Tylenol).

 What To Do About Severe or Lasting Pain